 But you're right.

-Uh one of them is based on the second amendment, the gun, although the second amendment is a little ambiguous.
+One of them is based on the Second Amendment, the gun, although the Second Amendment is a little ambiguous.

-It doesn't just say the right of the people to bear arms shall not be infringed, it talks about a will regulating militia.
+It doesn't just say the right of the people to bear arms shall not be infringed.

 It says the right of the people to be secure in their bodies.